 Brewing Methods Compared - How to Make Great Coffee at Home

-Different methods bring out distinct qualities of the coffee being brewed
+Different brewing methods bring out distinct coffee qualities

 Whether you’re looking to master your barista skills or want to try something new, we’re here to help.
-These step-by-step guides will help you perfect your own process at home by matching the best brewing methods with coffee roast types.
+These step-by-step guides will help you perfect your own brewing process at home by matching the best brew method with coffee roast types.

 There’s artistry in the ritual of brewing coffee.
 It’s simple, yet subtle, and that bit of attention not only results in spectacular cups, it gives us a small moment of joy, pause, and ceremony.
 These step-by-step guides will help you perfect your own practice at home, so you can enjoy the making as much as you savor each sip.
 It’s not one size fits all, though, when it comes to techniques.